hello-robot/stretch_tutorials/getting_started/untethered_operation.md

 $ ssh -X username@ip-address
 ```

 Now that you're SSH-ed into the robot, you can disconnect any wires from the robot.
 You can accomplish any of the same tasks through the terminal.
-For example, you can type in `ipython` and interact with the robot using Stretch Body, as explained in the [Getting Started Guide](quick_start_guide.md#start-coding).
+For example, you can type in `ipython` and interact with the robot using Stretch Body, as explained in the [Quick Start Guide](./quick_start_guide_re2.md#start-coding).

 Furthermore, Windowed GUI applications that would have displayed on the monitor will now display on your SSH-ed machine.
 For example, we can open Rviz to visualize what the robot is seeing.
 Open two terminals and SSH into the robot as explained above.
 In the first, run `roslaunch stretch_core stretch_driver.launch`.
 You should see some information print out in the terminal.
 In the second, run `rviz`.
 A window will pop up and information about the robot can be visualized by clicking on `Add -> RobotModel` and `Add -> By Topic -> /Scan`.
 Additional information on how to use ROS tools can be found in [ROS's tutorials](http://wiki.ros.org/ROS/Tutorials) or in our [Stretch ROS guides](README.md#ros-interface).